mxsotomayor/nextjs-bff-scaffold/README.md

-# A Basic Nextjs UI
+# A Nextjs + shadcn Starting Project

-This repo is a basic configuration for Nextjs.
+This repo is a basic configuration for Nextjs + Shadcn.

 ## How to use